OP2-White/Kalorilaskuri/README.md

 <!-- GETTING STARTED -->
 ## About Calorietracker

-Calorietracker is a comprehensive application designed to help users manage and track their daily calorie intake efficiently.
-This tool is perfect for anyone looking to gain insights into their eating habits, plan meals, or achieve their dietary goals through detailed calorie and nutritional information.
+Calorietracker is an app designed to help users manage and track their daily calorie intake.
+It's useful for anyone wanting to understand their eating habits, plan meals, or meet dietary goals by accessing detailed information on calories and nutrients.

 **Technology Stack**
 * Front-End: React.js
 * Back-End: Spring Boot, utilizing the Spring Web MVC framework for RESTful APIs.
 * Database: PostgreSQL hosted on Heroku

+**Features**
+* User Authentication: Secure login and signup functionalities to maintain user profiles.
+* Food Search: Ability to search a comprehensive database for food items and their nutritional information.
+* Calorie Tracking: Users can track their daily calorie intake and compare it with their nutritional goals.
+* Meal Planning: Tools to assist users in planning meals based on calorie limits and dietary preferences.
+* Community Contributions: Users can add and share food items with the community.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g